StarRocks/starrocks/docs/en/sql-reference/sql-functions/string-functions/substring.md

 ## Description

-Extracts characters staring from the specified position of a string and returns a substring of specified length.
+Extracts characters staring from the specified position and returns a substring of specified length.

 ## Syntax